Wilk087/Aurora/README.md

 ### Other

 - First-time setup wizard
+- Aurora Stats - listening statistics with charts and artist breakdowns
+- Library sync - mirror playlists and favorites across machines via a shared folder, with auto-push/pull
 - Export and import settings, favorites, and playlists as a backup file
 - Context menus for songs, albums, and playlists
 - Cache management (covers, artist images, waveform data, animated covers)